Overview

 Applied behavior analysis (ABA) is a behavioral modality based on systematically identifying environmental variables that influence behavior and using those variables to develop individualized, practical interventions to change behavior.

-ABA may be used to support individuals (usually children) living with autism spectrum disorder (ASD)1 and other developmental disorders—particularly for focusing on skills that allow the individual to be as independent as possible after treatment.
+Applied behavior analysis may be used to support individuals (usually children) living with autism spectrum disorder (ASD)1 and other developmental disorders—particularly for focusing on skills that allow the individual to be as independent as possible after treatment.
 This approach to therapy is based on the idea that children repeat rewarded behaviors.
 When specific behaviors are reinforced, they may increase.
 Conversely, when behaviors are not reinforced, they may decrease or disappear over time.

 Autism is a form of neurodiversity, which means it is present from birth and is not “curable.”
 Instead, it can simply be viewed as a different way of seeing and interacting with the world.
 As such, Autistic people often identify with the label of “neurodiverse” and may not seek therapy, instead seeking to change parts of their environment that make functioning with a different brain more complex, such as sensory challenges or ways of communicating.
 For this reason, ABA therapy may not be a helpful approach for some people.
 It can also be beneficial to note that Autistic people who are non-verbal (who do not speak) or partially verbal may not have the verbal words to choose the way they identify or which approach they’d prefer for support.

-It may be helpful when applied behavior analysis (ABA) is tailored to support a child’s safety and comfort needs instead of the desires of their caregivers.
+It may be helpful when applied behavior analysis is tailored to support a child’s safety and comfort needs instead of the desires of their caregivers.
 For example, experts in certain evidence-based studies note that some Autistic children and adults experience increased cognitive functioning and comfort when they are not forced to make eye contact.
-ABA may be adapted to meet each person's needs and can be applied in various settings.
+Applied behavior analysis may be adapted to meet each person's needs and can be applied in various settings.
 It can be provided at home, school, and on community levels and may be offered one-on-one or in a group setting.

 That said, applied behavioral analysis has received criticism for relying heavily on punishment rather than rewarding positive behaviors.
 Additional criticism has stemmed from the idea that ABA may not actually be compatible with the concept of neurodiversity.
 Those living with autism spectrum disorder and other neurodivergent individuals cannot be “cured” or “fixed” nor do they need to be, as advocates argue that they simply have a unique way of processing information and seeing the world.
 Instead of attempting to change their core selves, accommodation may be a healthier way to support these children and adults.

-ABA therapy has changed as research on autism has expanded and understanding of neurodivergence has increased, so punishment is rarely a part of ABA in the modern day.
+ABA therapy has changed as research on autism has expanded and understanding of neurodivergence has increased, so punishment is rarely a part of applied behavior analysis in the modern day.
 However, studies suggest that many Autistic adults report having experienced trauma in ABA in the past and some have developed post-traumatic stress disorder (PTSD)2 as a result.
 For this reason, parents and caregivers of Autistic children may wish to do extensive research before choosing a modality to support their child.

 How it works

-ABA focuses on antecedents, behaviors, and consequences.
+Applied behavior analysis focuses on antecedents, behaviors, and consequences.
 An antecedent is an event that occurs before a behavior.
 This event might be verbal, like a request from a parent or teacher; physical, like a light, sound, or object in the environment that causes a reaction; or internal, like a feeling or thought.
 Behavior is the response (or lack thereof) to the antecedent.
 Behaviors might include verbal reactions or physical movements.

 A consequence directly follows a behavior.
 Desired behaviors are often met with positive reinforcement or a reward, while inappropriate behaviors are typically met with no reaction (but not punishment) from parents, teachers, and therapists.
 However, the lack of response may be seen as a form of punishment, which can contribute to the controversy behind ABA.